vespperhq/vespper/examples/deployments/aws-terraform/README.md

 More specifically, this deployment will do the following:

-- Create a security group with the necessary ports open (22 and 8000)
+- Create a security group with the necessary ports open (3000, 5173, 4433, 4455)
-- Launch an EC2 instance with Ubuntu 22.04 and deploy Merlinn using Docker Compose
+- Launch an EC2 instance (t3.large) with Ubuntu 22.04 and deploy Merlinn using Git + Docker Compose.
 - Create a data volume for Merlinn's data
 - Mount the data volume to the EC2 instance
 - Format the data volume with ext4